Toggle menu

 How to report or share a concern

-Channel is a voluntary, confidential programme which safeguards people identified as vulnerable to being drawn into terrorism.
-It is a multi-agency process, involving partners from the local authority, the police, education, health providers and others.
+Channel is a voluntary, confidential, early intervention programme which safeguards people identified as vulnerable to being drawn into terrorism.

 Channel has been operating successfully in Peterborough and Cambridgeshire for a number of years.